What Is Customer Analytics? A Practical Guide

 Each of those questions requires data from multiple tools.
 LTV by channel needs billing data and attribution data.
 Retention prediction needs product usage data and support data.
 Churn signals need billing status, support ticket frequency, and login recency.
 No single tool has the full picture.
 The profit difference comes from connecting data across tools so these questions become answerable.

-The customer analytics stack: collection, storage, and analysis without a warehouse
+The customer analytics stack: collection, storage, and analysis — warehouse optional

 The enterprise version of this stack has four components: data collection (SDKs and event tracking), data routing (a CDP), data storage (a warehouse like Snowflake or BigQuery), and data analysis (a BI tool like Looker or Tableau).
 Each component costs money, requires setup, and needs someone to maintain it.